If you’re planning on family reunion pictures while everyone is together, I have some tips to make your session go smoother!

-Ten years ago for family pictures everyone matched – think white button down shirts and khakis, etc. Most people don’t match our family on a daily basis, and if we do match for their shoot they are changing out of those clothes as soon as their shoot is over because it doesn’t feel like “them.”
+Ten years ago for family pictures everyone matched – think white button down shirts and khakis, etc. Most people don’t match their family on a daily basis, and if they do match for their session they change out of those clothes as soon as pictures are over because it doesn’t feel like “them.”

 The key?
 Coordinate colors, don’t match with a “family uniform.”

 How To Coordinate What To Wear For Family Reunion Pictures